carolinelavergne/POC_VS/SETUP.md

 #### Cucumber ####
+In vsCode :
 1 - Install cucumber : [Ctrl+shitf+P] and search for "Extensions: Install extensions" then for "Cucumber (Gherkin) Full Support"

-2 - Install cypress-cucumber-preprocessor, in the terminal window, type :
+2 - Install cypress-cucumber-preprocessor : in the terminal window [Terminal > New Terminal], type :

 ```
 		npm install --save-dev cypress-cucumber-preprocessor@2.1.0